 Culligan faucet filter has no light indicator.
-Instead the cartridges are recommended to be replaced every 100 gallons of use.
+Instead the cartridges are recommended to be replaced every 400 liters of use.

 TAPP 2 offers two alternatives including a smart monitoring solution based on usage and time and a manual calendar to set the replacement date.
-It’s recommended to change the cartridges at least every 3 months even though the capacity is 250 gallons.
+It’s recommended to change the cartridges at least every 3 months even though the capacity is 1000 liters.